The Most Accurate and Reliable Pool Test Kits for Homeowners (Including Saltwater Pools!)

 • Takes a bit longer to test each parameter

 Since saltwater tests don’t have to be too accurate, each drop of this test is equal to 200 ppm.
-And like with other Taylor tests, using the Speedstir can help speed up the drop-based test.
+And like with other Taylor tests, using the SpeedStir can help speed up the drop-based test.

 There is no need to buy a separate kit just for salt.
 A quick check salt test is all that is needed for your saltwater needs!